Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered

 Are there any teachers’ notes provided?

 Yes.
-After the visit, schools will receive a link to free teacher materials, including some teachers’ notes from the show.
+After the visit, schools will receive a link to free teaching materials, including some teachers’ notes from the show.

 What do we need to provide?

 Usually very little.
 A hall, a flipchart (for Y5 upwards), a microphone on a stand, a table and chair, and a jug of water are all that is needed – everything else is provided.
-If the presenter is travelling by car, which is usually the case, a parking space as near to the performance area as possible.
+If the presenter is traveling by car, which is usually the case, a parking space as near to the performance area as possible.

 Can we book shows and INSET training for staff?

 Yes, but it is not practical to hold these on the same day.
 The day before or after is usually better.